HSAFP APPLICATION (2023-2024 COHORT) TIMELINE

-The HSAFP 2021 Application Form is hosted by Qualtrics and resides in a secure, encrypted environment that requires applicants to register to access the application.
+The HSAFP 2022 Application Form is hosted by Qualtrics and resides in a secure, encrypted environment that requires applicants to register to access the application.
 The registration is a one-time event with the application link sent to your inbox.
 Be advised that your application should be done on your regularly used computer to be able to save and return to your application.
 We strongly recommend that you use current generation browsers whenever possible.
+Applicants who do not meet minimum requirements for HSAFP will not be able to proceed to the application stage.
 Google Chrome is the preferred browser for this application.
-You may preview the application here.
+You may preview the application here (Linked).

 - Complete the application on Qualtrics and upload required documents as prompted.
-Applicants must register to access the application: HSAFP 2021 Application Registration
+Applicants must register to access the application: HSAFP 2022 Application Registration (Linked)

 - Candidates will be asked to enter biographical information and contact details.